iainhouston/bradford-abbas.uk/library/provisioning/roles/iainhouston.adminer/README.md

 [![Build Status](https://travis-ci.org/geerlingguy/ansible-role-adminer.svg?branch=master)](https://travis-ci.org/geerlingguy/ansible-role-adminer)

 An Ansible Role that installs [Adminer](http://www.adminer.org/) on almost any computer.
+Updated by Iain to cater for new (Nov 22) URL for latest PHP Adminer download

 ## Requirements